sumitmalik51/AIW-CAF-Methodology/03-Azure-Firewall-Premium.md

     ![](images1/unsafe1.png)

-1. Now you validate that the HTML response is displayed as expected in the browser..
+1. Now you validate that the HTML response is displayed as expected in the browser.

     ![](images/firewall22.png "search gateway")